 Rich, moist and deliciously light, these vegan chocolate cupcakes are simple to make and guaranteed to please vegans and non-vegans alike.
 I have made these cakes to cater birthday parties for big and small people and they are always a winner.

-Made using basic kitchen ingredients, these sweet cakes are tofu, avocado, black bean and general weird-stuff free.
+Made using everyday kitchen ingredients, these cupcakes come together in around 30-minutes.
 If you are looking for a classic chocolate cupcake that happens to be vegan, you're in the right place.